Skip to content

 Creating and Accessing Iterables in PHP

-To create an array in PHP, use the array keyword followed by a list of values within square brackets.
+To create an array in PHP, use square brackets followed by a list of values.
 For example:

 To access values in an array, you can use the square bracket notation, with the index of the value you want to access.
 For example: